Frequently Asked Questions

 1. What is the attorney student loan repayment program (ASLRP)?

 The ASLRP is an agency program based on 5 U.S.C. § 5379.
 The Department of Justice agrees to repay certain types of Federal student loans as a recruitment or retention incentive for highly qualified attorneys in exchange for a service obligation of three years.
 To receive ASLRP, the attorney must qualify, the attorney’s student loans must qualify, and all statutory requirements must be met.
 Federal agencies have a large degree of discretion in structuring student loan repayment programs.
 The Department’s policy requires a minimum aggregate loan balance of $10,000 to initially qualify.
-The ASLRP is intended as a supplement to the individual attorney’s loan repayment obligations, not as a substitute therefor.
+The ASLRP is intended as a supplement to the individual attorney’s loan repayment obligations, not as a substitute therefore.
 The Department matches payments rendered by the individual attorney, up to a maximum of $6,000.
-Attorneys with annual base salaries below $84,000 automatically qualify for the maximum payment without consideration of the amount they paid.
-However, once an attorney’s annual base salary reaches the “matching funds” threshold of $84,000, the Department considers the amount of annual loan repayments rendered by the individual when determining the ASLRP benefit.
-The ASLRP contemplates that attorneys will continue making personal payments toward their federal student loans while participating in the program.
+Attorneys with annual base salaries below the "matching funds" threshold (see ASLRP Policy, Appendices D and E for details) automatically qualify for the maximum payment without consideration of the amount they paid.
+However, once an attorney’s annual base salary reaches the “matching funds” threshold, the Department considers the amount of annual loan repayments rendered by the individual when determining the ASLRP benefit.
+The ASLRP contemplates that attorneys will continue making personal payments toward their federal student loans while participating in the program - failure to do so may result in disqualification.

 2. How and when do I request consideration?